emuvi/webloads/README.md

 # WebLoads

-WebLoads is a library and a command program that loads websites files and saves it's texts and images.
+WebLoads is a library and a command program that loads an website contents, texts and images, formats as Markdown, and saves on output.